When you run a Workbench Report, Vault uses the report filters to parse through records defined by the safety view and generate the output.

 Is Blank

-Returned results include only those where the field contains no field value.
+Returns results where the field contains no field value.

 Example filter: (Field) Case > Study Arm (operator) is blank